10 Steps to Become a Credit Analyst

 During your bachelor’s degree program, you will cover a wide range of subjects that are relevant to the field of credit analysis.
 These subjects may include finance, math, economics, accounting, and business.
 Many universities also offer special courses in credit analysis that can provide you with a more in-depth understanding of the field.

-See also How to Become an Accountant
+See also How to Become a Prop Trader

 Having a bachelor’s degree in a related field will also increase your chances of landing a job as a credit analyst.
 Employers typically prefer candidates who have a solid educational background in finance, economics, or a related discipline.